manjunani/Hacktoberfest-2021/python/Hangman-Game/README.md

-# Hangman Game with Python
+# Hangman Game in Python

 ## Playing this game
 ### Rules